-You are SICK and TIRED of working evenings and weekends, when you could be spending time with your family. – Hiring a buyer’s agent enables you to NEVER have to work evenings or weekends again!
-Do what you do best, during normal business hours and leave the evenings and weekends to your buyer’s agents!
+You are SICK and TIRED of working evenings and weekends.
+This is time you could be spending time with your family. – Hiring a buyer’s agent enables you to NEVER have to work evenings or weekends again!
+Do what you do best, during normal business hours, and leave the evenings and weekends to your buyer’s agents!

 You are tired of your earnings potential being capped, and you want to make an unlimited amount of money! – Eliminate the glass ceiling on your earnings potential forever by leveraging your ideas with other peoples time!
 “The middle class trades time for money… The world class trades IDEAS for money!” -Steve Siebold